What Is a Smart EQ?

 • You’re learning: seeing which frequencies it cuts teaches your ears what problems sound like.

-• You’re fixing a muddy mix: fast resonance detection saves a lot of sweeping.
+• You’re fixing a muddy mix: fast resonance detection saves a lot of sweeping, and it pairs naturally with the wider approach in our guide to how to use AI to mix a song.

 • Tracks are masking each other: dynamic carving keeps a busy arrangement clear.